Lafayette Gilchrist: Playing style and influences

 An NPR reviewer commented that Gilchrist's "two-handed piano [...] has techno and minimalism behind it.
 It's not just about the notes; it's also about the waves in which they come, and the troughs in between".
 Gilchrist himself indicated in 2007 that "I'm always seeking a dialogue between popular rhythms and the improvising process [...]
 For me to make personal music, I have to come out of the music I grew up with and love, and that's hip-hop and go-go."
+A JazzTimes writer in 2025 summarised: "The underlying vocabulary comes from Coltranesque classicism for the Murray octet, Washington go-go for the New Volcanoes, Baltimore house music for the Sonic Trip Masters [another Gilchrist band] and what one might call 'Saturn stride' for the Arkestra."

 Composing style

 Gilchrist has stated that his compositions for the New Volcanoes "build from small things to big things, from settlements to villages to cities; I never start with the whole city. [...]
 That's what we're all about: breaking the music up in the middle and then re-gathering the pieces".
 Following the approach of Duke Ellington, Gilchrist prefers to compose pieces for specific members of his band, instead of for particular instruments.
 In 2007, he commented on the political element of his compositions: "everything I write about, in my music, has a political slant to it.
 It comes from basically a very, very disturbed young black man.
 And at times angry, furious.
 But if that anger doesn't have a spiritual dimension, you're going to be in a lot of trouble".